guillaumedelaloy/Churn_analysis/README.md

 In order to remove the colinearities, we implement the following idea :

-for each variable, we look for the variables with a correlation above a threshold (let's say 0.8 by default).
+for each variable, we look for the variables with a correlation above a threshold.
 Then we order those variables by descending correlation and we add the first one to a list.
-At the end of the for loop, the list contains all the variables we will remove from the explanatory variables.
+At the end of the while loop, the list contains all the variables we will remove from the explanatory variables.
 After some tests, we choose 0.85 as the optimal threshold and we obtain the following correlations:

 ![](Churn_decorr.png?raw=false)